TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

-I'm going to start with a little anecdote before getting started on the meaty portion of this article so feel free to skip ahead to No More Anecdote if you're just not that interested 😅 I completely understand.
+I'm going to start with a little anecdote before getting started on the meaty portion of this article, so feel free to skip ahead to [No More Anecdote](#no-more-anecdote) if you're just not that interested 😅, I completely understand.

 I realized about two weeks ago that I hadn't written anything in a while and had a bit of a desire to write, with nothing coming to mind on what to write.
-I was also dealing with a nagging feeling in my brain of "Should I really write another article?" and if I did "Who really cares if I write another article?
+I was also dealing with a nagging feeling in my brain of "Should I really write another article?", and if I did, "Who really cares if I write another article?
 There are countless others writing about the same stuff", among other negative thoughts.

 I went to a get together with some of my best friends to eat tacos, drink some